ar1syr0/companion/README.md

 http://companion.local:9000
 ```

-> **⚠️ Important:** On first access, Portainer prompts you to create an admin account.
+> **Important:** On first access, Portainer prompts you to create an admin account.
 Do this **immediately** — Portainer locks itself out if you wait longer than 5 minutes.

 ---